 Water is crucial in controlling body temperature

-However, the research on this is conflicted.
+The research on this is conflicted though.
 One study showed that among athletes, small changes in water consumption had little effect on their athletic performance.
-However, these studies were done on athletes and not regular people, so it’s hard to draw conclusions from that study.
+These studies were done on athletes and not regular people, so it’s hard to draw conclusions from that study.

 Water helps with the elimination of toxins in the body